- Astigmatism facts

 - What are the different types of astigmatism?

 - Who is at risk for astigmatism?

 - What tests are used to diagnose astigmatism?

 Astigmatism is an eye disorder in which the cornea (the clear tissue covering the front of the eye) is abnormally curved, causing out-of-focus vision.
 It is commonly treated with glasses, contact lenses, or refractive surgery.

 What is the definition of astigmatism?

-In order to see clearly, the eye must be able to focus light into a single plane at the retinal surface.
-The word astigmatism comes from the Greek “a” meaning “without” and “stigma” meaning “spot.”
-In astigmatism, a point (or spot) of light is focussed at two different planes, causing blurred vision.
-An optical system (or eye) without astigmatism is called spherical and has only one focus for all rays of light.
+In order to see clearly, the eye must be able to focus light into a single plane at the surface of the retina.
+The word astigmatism comes from the Greek "a" meaning "without" and "stigma" meaning "spot."
+In astigmatism, a point (or spot) of light is focused at two different planes, causing blurred vision.
+An optical system (or eye) without astigmatism is called "spherical" and has only one plane of focus for all rays of light.
 An optical system with astigmatism is one in which rays that propagate in two perpendicular planes have different foci.
-For example, if an optical system with astigmatism is used to form an image of a plus sign, the vertical and horizontal lines will never be in focus at the same time, since they are in sharp focus at two distinctly different distances.
+For example, if an optical system with astigmatism is used to form an image of a plus sign, the vertical and horizontal lines will never be in focus at the same time, since they are in sharp focus at two distinctly different distances from the plus sign.

-In an eye without astigmatism, the surface of the cornea is shaped like a ping-pong ball, where all the curves are the same.
+In an eye without astigmatism, the surface of the cornea is shaped like a sphere the way a ping-pong ball is, where all the curves are the same.
 This is called a spherical surface.
-In an eye with astigmatism, the surface of the cornea is shaped more like a football, where there are two different surface curves located 90 degrees apart.
-This is called a toric surface.
+In an eye with astigmatism, the surface of the cornea is shaped more like the bottom of a spoon, where there are two different surface curves located 90 degrees apart.
+This is called an astigmatic or toric surface.